unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 # Prerequisites

-1. Make sure you can access [Microsoft azure portal](https://portal.azure.com/), and have the following permmisions:
+1. Make sure you can access [Microsoft Azure portal](https://portal.azure.com/), and have the following permmisions:

     a.
 Create new app service.

     b.
 Create new app registration.

-    b.
-Create new app service.

 2. Make sure you can access access [Microsoft 365 compliance](https://compliance.microsoft.com/informationprotection?viewid=sensitivitylabels) and you have the following permmisions:

     a.
 Create new label.

-    b. publish a label.
+    b.
+Publish a label.

 3. Make sure you have Microsoft 365 E5 license.

 4. From UKC server:

     a.
 Create a partition name "test".

     b.
 Create an RSA key in partition "test" using the following command : ucl generate -t RSA -n <key_name> -p test.

 # Create new app service in azure portal

-1. Goto azure portal -> App Services -> Create
+1. Go to [Microsoft Azure portal](https://portal.azure.com/) -> App Services -> Create
 2. Select your subscription and resource group and define the following instance details:

     Publish ->Docker container

     Operation System -> Linux

 3. At the bottom of the page, select Next: Docker

 4. Fill with the following details:

      Image Source -> Docker Hub

      Access type -> public

      Image and tag -> unboundukc/ms-dke-service:latest

- 5. Click on Review + create button .
+ 5. Click on Review + create button.

  6. Wait for the deployment to finish and then click "Go to resource".

- 7. On the sidebar click on Configuration -> Application setttings -> "Advanced edit" button -> add the following application settings to the json:
+ 7. On the sidebar click on Configuration -> Application setttings -> "Advanced edit" button -> add the following application settings to the json :

         a.
 EP_HOST_NAME - EP server name.